University of Washington Medical Center

 Surgery Pavilion & Bone and Joint Center

 The University of Washington Orthopaedics and Sports Medicine Shoulder & Elbow Service operates on patients at the Surgery Pavilion at the main UWMC building.
-In addition, we run an ambulatory surgery center at the Bone and Joint Center over on Roosevelt Way.
+In addition, we run an ambulatory surgery center at the Northwest Outpatient Surgery Center.

 The UWMC is a 396-bed general medical and surgical facility with 18,919 admissions in the most recent year reported.
 It performed 7,272 annual inpatient and 7,865 outpatient surgeries.
 Its emergency room had 25,602 visits.